-Is Your 2021 NFT Transaction Taxable?
+Is Your 2022 NFT Transaction Taxable?

 Like cryptocurrency, non-fungible tokens are becoming a bigger part of the financial mainstream — and when that happens, you can be sure that tax authorities are keeping a close watch.
-If you wonder if a NFT transaction you made in 2021 is taxable, the short answer is: if you profited from it, probably so.
+If you wonder if a NFT transaction you made in 2022 is taxable, the short answer is: if you profited from it, probably so.

-If you’re an artist who sold an NFT in 2021, for example, you would need to report the proceeds as income on this year’s tax return.
+If you’re an artist who sold an NFT in 2022, for example, you would need to report the proceeds as income on this year’s tax return.
 If you sold or traded an NFT as an investment, any profits will be taxed as property and are subject to the capital gains tax.

-- Purchasing an NFT using a fungible token such as Ethereum, which will be considered a disposal of the crypto and will incur a capital gain or loss.
+- Purchasing an NFT using a fungible token such as ethereum, which will be considered a disposal of the crypto and will incur a capital gain or loss.

 - Selling one NFT for another NFT if you realized a gain on the transaction.
-For example, suppose you bought an NFT for $1,000 worth of Ethereum, and then later traded it for another NFT worth $2,000 of Ethereum.
+For example, suppose you bought an NFT for $1,000 worth of ethereum, and then later traded it for another NFT worth $2,000 of ethereum.
 In this case, you would incur a taxable capital gain of $1,000.

 - Selling an NFT for cryptocurrency that results in either a capital gain or loss.
-An example would be buying an NFT for $10,000 of Ethereum and then selling it later for $15,000 of Ethereum.
+An example would be buying an NFT for $10,000 of ethereum and then selling it later for $15,000 of ethereum.
 In this case, you would incur a taxable capital gain of $5,000.

 But like TaxBit, Accounting Today said that any subsequent gain on the sale of an NFT would likely be subject to capital gains taxes.
 If an NFT is deemed to be a “collectible” under the tax law, the sale might be subject to the higher 28% capital gain rate on the sale of collectibles.
-On the business side, any NFTs that are deemed part of an enterprise’s inventory are subject to ordinary income tax rates.
+On the business side, any NFTs that are deemed part of an enterprise’s inventory are subject to ordinary income tax rates or loss.